 Employees who are paid based on commission only or truckers paid by the mile do not have a set rate of pay.
 For full-time employees, their AWW would be calculated based on their gross earnings divided by the number of weeks worked.
-If the claimant has worked less than 6 weeks (i.e. we cannot base the AWW on the gross), use a similar employee's wages to calculate the claimant's AWW.
+If the claimant has worked fewer than 6 weeks (i.e. their AWW cannot be based on the gross), use a similar employee's wages to calculate the claimant's AWW.
 For part-time employees, create an hourly rate by dividing their gross earnings in the 52-week period prior to injury by the hours worked.